Mastercard-Gateway/simplify-android-sdk/README.md

     compile 'com.google.android.gms:play-services-wallet:7.8.0'

 The Simplify SDK offers an Android Pay lifecycle handler for added convenience.
 You may implement the provided Android Pay callback and use the result handler within your Activity.
-This alleviates the need to manually handle the Android Pay responses, and will delegate the important transaction steps to more easily readable callback methods.
+This alleviates the need to manually handle the Android Pay activity results, and will delegate the important transaction steps to callback methods.

     public class YourActivity extends Activity implements Simplify.AndroidPayCallback {